COACHING STAFF

 Lead Coach: Cavalier Blue, Wahoo Blue

-Dave Anderson is excited to be working with Cavalier Aquatics in the 2022-23 season.
+Dave Anderson is entering his third season with Cavalier Aquatics for 2024-25.
 He previously spent the last three years with 757 Swim in Williamsburg, VA where he was the lead coach of two groups and worked as an assistant with every group (ages 5-18).
 Dave spent his last two summers as the Head Coach of the First Colony Flyers, winning the VPSU Championship two years in a row.

 Growing up, Dave swam for Williamsburg Aquatic Club and Lafayette High School, where he earned All-State honors as well as the team winning the state championship his senior year.
 He attended Hampden-Sydney College where he broke 2 individual records and 3 relay records.
 After his freshman year, Dave retired from swimming to focus on tennis.
 At Hampden-Sydney, he played in the #1 doubles spot and the #3 singles spot.